SoniaRusGelo/Porfolio/README.md

    - Team building proposal for a given case.
 7. HR - Business Model Canvas
    - An strategic management template for developing new business models or documenting existing ones.
 In this case, applied to a hypothetical scenario.
+8. CRM - Jotform
+   - Development of questionnaires to analyse and improve the user experience.